Merkel wraps up Africa visit in Nigeria; a focus on migrants

-LAGOS, Nigeria (AP) — German Chancellor Angela Merkel is wrapping up a three-day Africa visit in Nigeria with a meeting between the leaders of Europe’s and Africa’s largest economies that is likely to focus on migration.
+LAGOS, Nigeria (AP) — German Chancellor Angela Merkel on Friday was wrapping up a three-day Africa visit in Nigeria with a meeting between the leaders of Europe’s and Africa’s largest economies that was likely to focus on migration.

 Merkel has been traveling with nearly a dozen German CEOs in Senegal and Ghana, two of Africa’s fastest-growing economies.
 The tour aims to boost investment in a region that is a major source of migrants heading toward Europe, even as migrant arrivals across the Mediterranean are at their lowest level in five years.

-Some in Europe hope that investing in West Africa will keep people in a region plagued with unemployment and rising extremism from leaving.
+Some in Europe hope that investing in West Africa will keep people in a region plagued with unemployment, rising extremism and the effects of climate change from leaving.
+Merkel’s visit comes two days after that of British Prime Minister Theresa May, who announced a project with France to help Nigeria, the region’s powerhouse, and neighboring Niger improve border cooperation along a key migration route.

+The international community also has interest in sub-Saharan Africa’s economic potential and its booming population, which is expected to double by 2050.

 Most Read Business Stories